clburlison/clburlison.com/_posts/2016-01-14-demystify-office2016.md

 FIXED - 15.17

 Issue - MAU (Microsoft Auto Update app) has a background process that would run to see if updates are available.
-This
+This process would prompt end users for permission to access the keychain which resulted in the picture above.
+Many end-users had no idea what or why this prompt was being displayed.

 > Next up, those pesky keychain access errors on first app launch are now a thing of the past.
 Most of you on VL probably don’t see these, but O365 users see them a lot.
 I’ve changed the code so that the Office 2016 apps are automatically provisioned with access on keychain creation.
 >